feature-driven-architecture/spec/README.md

    You should be able to compose multiple Features on the same or different screens without modifying a Feature.

+## Screen

+> A Screen represents the content of the entire Screen.

+A Screen can use Clusters and Features to position them on the Screen.
+A Screen is responsible for the global layout.
+A Screen knows all Clusters and Features it is using.

+A Screen follows these principles:

+1. A Screen can not know about the existence of any other Screen.
+1. A Screen must be cohesive.
+1. A Screen has to be disposable.

 ## Cluster

 > Cluster is a reusable bundle of Features.

 A Cluster is useful when you need to bundle several Features and reuse them together on different Screens.

-A Cluster can be used to forward data from a Screen, from one Feature to another, and configure Features.
+A Cluster can be used to forward data from one Feature to another, and to configure Features.

-A Cluster is needed to avoid duplication of setup code for Features, and if the setup is trivial - you don't need it. _Cluster is an optional concept._
+A Cluster is needed to avoid duplication of setup code for Features.
+If the setup is trivial - you don't need it. _Cluster is optional._

-A Cluster implements Core Principles.
+A Cluster follows these principles:

 1. A Cluster can not know about the existence of any other Cluster.
 1. A Cluster can not know about the Screen it's been used on.